 A professional permit also requires an employer’s authorization on the application, along with a letter on company letterhead stating they are employed with that company and requests the individual to carry a weapon while on duty.

 Renewal Applications for Permit to Carry

-A person wishing to renew a Permit to Carry Weapons must apply within 30 days before the permit expires, or within 30 days after the permit expires, otherwise the higher NEW permit fee must be charged.
+A person wishing to renew a Permit to Carry Weapons must apply, in person, within 30 days before the permit expires, or within 30 days after the permit expires, otherwise the higher NEW permit fee must be charged.
 A renewal of a Permit to Carry costs $25.
 All applications, whether new or renewal, must be made in person, per code, at the Sheriff’s Office.